Welcome from Birmingham, AL

 Contact Lisa Henderson (205) 540-0213 or Donna Chmielarski (205) 408-0308

 For more information about other Charismatic Prayer groups, visit Alabama Charismatic Prayer Groups

 Virginia Springer, Coordinator 205-217-2228

 Sarah Young, Recording Secretary

 If you would like to help with a Ministry of Magnificat, or if you have a question or comment for our Service Team, or if you would like to be on our Mailing list for future events, please contact us at email@example.com

-Twenty one years ago, news of an organization in the Catholic Church which ministers to Catholic women was brought by a Daughter of Charity, Sr. Virginia Delaney.
+Around 1992, news of an organization in the Catholic Church which ministers to Catholic women was brought home to Birmingham by a Daughter of Charity, Sr. Virginia Delaney.
 She spoke to her good friend, Carolyn Wright, who shared this news with her good friend, Peter Ann Ryan.
 They prayed for discernment about the possibility of this organization being made available to the women of Alabama, where the Catholic Christian population was only 3% at that time.
 Exciting, indeed, was the idea of joining women who follow the Magisterium of the Church under the authority of the Pope, who hold dear with great veneration Mary, the mother of God, and who more importantly promote the Holy Spirit, the third person of the Blessed Trinity.
 Trusting it would be in God’s will, the little cenacle continued to pray, adding a few more faith-filled women the Lord sent.

 During more time of prayer, many physical efforts were required to determine if the women of the diocese were willing to embrace the vision of this ministry and to step forward in service of such an undertaking.
 The first Magnificat Prayer Meal in Alabama took place on February 17, 1996 with Sr. Briege McKenna as our speaker and 500 women in attendance.
 The rest is history in God’s grace.